People in Ireland live very well nowadays especially in rural areas where I live!

 Both type 1 and type 2 diabetes are lifelong conditions.

 A careful watch on diet and exercise is critical in both cases and people with type 1 diabetes need injections for the rest of their lives.

 People who are obese and lead a sedentary lifestyle are much more likely to develop type 2 diabetes than anyone else.

-For Ireland, this is disturbing as a recent survey found that over 20 per cent of men living here are obese, a significant increase on recent years.
+A recent survey found that over 20 per cent of Irish men are obese, a significant increase on recent years.

 According to the International Diabetes Federation, diabetes represents the number one cause for admission to dialysis and kidney transplant programmes and is the leading cause of blindness in people of working age.
 It also accounts for a risk of lower limb amputation of 10 to 12 per cent.

 There must be considerable concern for the future given that obesity in children and young adults is increasing at alarming rate.

 In Ireland, cases of type 2 diabetes are being diagnosed in overweight adolescents.

 Limited progress has been made on measures to improve diabetes prevention and care, much of the funding ,around 10 per cent of the Irish health budget , currently goes on treating diabetes complications.